kubernetes-sigs/aws-iam-authenticator/README.md

 You can install it with `go get -u -v github.com/heptio/authenticator/cmd/heptio-authenticator-aws`.

-To authenticate, run `kubectl --kubeconfig /path/to/kubeconfig" [...]`. kubectl will handle `exec`'ing the `heptio-authenticator-aws` binary with the supplied params in your kubeconfig which will generate a token and pass it to the apiserver.
+To authenticate, run `kubectl --kubeconfig /path/to/kubeconfig" [...]`. kubectl will `exec` the `heptio-authenticator-aws` binary with the supplied params in your kubeconfig which will generate a token and pass it to the apiserver.
 The token is valid for 15 minutes (the shortest value AWS permits) and can be reused multiple times.

 You can also omit `-r ROLE_ARN` to sign the token with your existing credentials without assuming a dedicated role.